NordicMRspine/UserExample_MRINavigator/README.md

     ```
 2. Click the green **Code** button at the top right of this webpage, then select **Download ZIP**.
 Once the download is completed extract its contents into your desired directory.

+Once the code is installed, select the Julia environment in which you want to run it.
+It is recommended to create a new environment in the folder where the code is located.
+To install all the packages listed in the Manifest.toml file of your Julia environment, you can use the Pkg.instantiate function.
+This ensures that all dependencies are resolved and installed exactly as specified in the Manifest.toml file.
+Follow these steps:
+1. Open the Julia REPL.
+2. Activate your environment:
+    ```
+    using Pkg
+    Pkg.activate("path/to/environment")
+    ```
+3. Install all the packages running:
+    ```
+    Pkg.instantiate()
+    ```

 Before running the script open the **config.jl** file and insert the path of the parent directory of the example data in line 14 (assigning it to `params[:root_path]`).
 Add the folder separation symbol (`/` for macOS/Linux or `\` for Windows) at the end of the path.
 This indicates that the path refers to a folder and not a file.
 Additional input parameters can be modified in the **config.jl** file.